MaikKlein/maikklein.github.io/content/unreal-rust-1.md

 TL;DR `unreal-rust` allows you to write games with Unreal Engine in Rust.

 `unreal-rust` is an opinionated Rust integration for Unreal.
 Rust cares about ownership, mutability and lifetimes.
-Mapping Unreal concepts to Rust one to one would only cause a headache.
+Mapping Unreal concepts to Rust 1 to 1 would only cause a headache.
 Instead `unreal-rust` will be written on top of the Unreal `AActor` and expose its API in a Rust friendly way.

 The first big change is that `unreal-rust` will use an Entity Component System (ECS).
-For `unreal-rust` I decided to use [bevy](https://bevyengine.org/) instead of rolling my own which allows me to focus more on the Unreal part.
-I might want to fork `bevy-ecs` in the future to adapt it my needs, but I am very happy with it so far.
-The folks at [bevy](https://bevyengine.org/) have done a wonderful work making the ECS user friendly.
+For `unreal-rust` I decided to use [bevy](https://bevyengine.org/) instead of rolling my own.
+I am just a single developer and I have to pick my battles.
+Writing and maintaining an ECS would distract me from doing actual work.
+The folks at [bevy](https://bevyengine.org/) have done a wonderful work making the ECS user friendly 🥰.

+I want to deeply integrate Rust into Unreal and everything should be accessible.
+You can add Rust `Components` to `AActor` in the editor.
+For example you can add a `CharacterConfigComponent` to the `PlayerActor`, which you can then access from within Rust.
+This allows to configure your character from Unreal without needing to touch any code.
+Additionally you can access Rust `Components` from within Blueprint.
+This allows you to drive Animation blueprints, or pass data into your UI.

 ## Editor components and reflection

-You can just add the `Component` derive, give it a unique UUID/GUID (_which your editor of choice can generate_) and register it with `register_components`.
+To make your `Components` visible in the editor/blueprint all you have to do is to add the `Component` derive, give it a unique UUID/GUID (_which your editor of choice can generate_) and register it with `register_components`.
 And if you want it to show up in the editor, you can just mark it with `#[reflect(editor)]`.

 ```rust
 #[derive(Debug, Component)]